shifty21/scone/resources/thoughts.md

 2. If cas sessions could provide pgp keys then vault could encrypt the init response.
 Which can further be decrypted by private key from sessions.

 Try these things
 1. Generate gpg keys and try using them to auto-unseal, this will encrypt the response of init.
-These can also be used in normal shamir based initialization.
+These can also be used in normal shamir based initialization. -  done
 2. Create one more package in vault-initializer that will initialize auto-unseal case with pgp keys and ask CAS sessions from stakeholders.
 Is this really possible ? since this would require the key and cert of the sessions. - done with one key which can be provide by CAS - done need to check the CAS session secret import
 3. Check the case where vault is initialized and sealed if keys are there in memory unseal else exit.
-Or try to store in a location? - memory check is inserted
+Or try to store in a location? - memory check is inserted with keys in CAS
 4. Remove global variable for initresponse - done
 5. Decrypt pgp then decode to string - done
 6. Combine pgp and other init process and use options to intialize vault interface.
 Try having one configuration that can have options.
-7. Checked the injection of secret by using secret from other cas sessions
+7. Checked the injection of secret by using secret from other cas sessions - done

+1. Test case
+2. Demo
+   1.  vault and vault-init cas registration
+   2.  run vault-init grpc and initialize vault
+   3. Add vault commands to be executed for demo in script
+   4.  register consul-template and demo-client in cas
+   5. Create script for mongodb intialization script
+   6.  run consul-template and demo-client, demo-client will watch configuration
+3. Setup thesis document
+4.  analyze benchmarking result and form graphs
+5.  re-run benchmarking with modified script
+6. Add dynamic secret script for benchmarking
+7. Get the related work data
+8. Get vault, consul-template document needed for thesis